-There are two ways to reset the TV: one is by accessing the TV’s settings menu, and the other is by pressing the TV’s physical reset button.
+There are two ways to reset a TCL Roku TV: one is through the TV’s settings menu, and the other is by pressing the TV’s physical reset button.

-However, If you can’t enter the TV’s settings menu or experience a black screen issue, the second option can be helpful.
+If you can’t access the TV’s settings menu or experience a black screen issue, the second method is your best option.

 Here are the detailed step-by-step guidelines: